Thursday 30 June 2011

 The dough is done when it is elastic, firm and soft, but doesn't stick to your hands.

-Cover and let it sit for 30 minutes to an hour.
+Cover and let it sit for an hour to double its size.

-Now the dough is ready to be used for making snobrød:-)
+The dough is now ready for making snobrød:-)

 Updates 25 April 2020 (11Y1M20D & 3Y11M9D) Nørreskoven bed Furesøen: